Social prescribing (LINK)

-• Research into preventive interventions and intersectoral collaboration - based in Danish general practice
+• Research on social prescribing based in general practice

-Social prescribing holds great potential.
-To achieve lasting and sustainable impact in Denmark, however, it requires a joint and systematic research effort – and this is precisely why, together with researchers from Aalborg University, the University of Southern Denmark, and Hvidovre Hospital, we have established CONNECT, a national network that unites efforts, links practice and research, and creates durable solutions.
+Social prescribing holds significant potential.
+However, achieving lasting and sustainable impact in Denmark requires a coordinated and systematic research effort.
+For this reason, together with researchers from Aalborg University, the University of Southern Denmark, Hvidovre Hospital, and others, we have established CONNECT - a national network that brings together expertise, connects practice and research, generates evidence-based knowledge that can be used by decision-makers, and contributes to the development of competencies and capacity-building among actors in the field.

 Publications